 - On the left figure, we see an overlay of the outlines of 'Vienna' (in purple) and 'Milan' (in light blue) after adjusting both images to the same scale.
-The outlines are similar. - On the right, we see an overlay of the outlines of 'Vienna' (in purple) and 'London' (in yellow): after adjusting both images to the same scale, we observe that the outlines differ very slightly 124. - The main structural balances are maintained, as highlighted by the notable points A,B, C and D.
+The outlines are similar. - On the right: the superimposition of the Vienna (purple) and London (yellow) outlines, after scaling to the same size, reveals slight differences, but the overall organization of the composition remains consistent, as illustrated by the key reference points A, B, C, and D.

-Figure 82 : Outlines overlay 'Vienna' and 'Milan'
+'Vienna' and 'Milan'

-Figure 83: Outlines overlay 'Vienna' and 'London'
+Figure 83 : Outlines overlay 'Vienna' and 'London'